Alperencode/Python/README.md

 ## Repository Description

 This repository contains my python files which is starts from 2018.
 I made a lot of things that not included here but these are my codes that can properly called as python program.

-## Currently

-I'm currently working on my [TeknoFest-Project](https://github.com/Alperencode/TeknoFest-Project) repository.
-It's about automation of the library systems.
-Main idea is matching users face with book's ISBN number.
-I'm using OpenCV for face detection and matching.